railwayapp/docs/src/docs/tutorials/deploy-an-otel-collector-stack.md

 First, we will deploy the backend services:

-- **Jaeger** - an open-source, distributed tracing system that will receive telemetry data from the collector
+- <a href="https://www.jaegertracing.io/" target="_blank">Jaeger</a> - an open-source, distributed tracing system that will receive telemetry data from the collector
-- **Zipkin** - also an open-source, distributed tracing system that will receive telemetry data from the collector
+- <a href="https://zipkin.io/" target="_blank">Zipkin</a> - also an open-source, distributed tracing system that will receive telemetry data from the collector
-- **Prometheus** - an open-souce, systems monitoring and alerting toolkit that will receive telemetry data from the collector
+- <a href="https://prometheus.io/" target="_blank">Prometheus</a> - an open-souce, systems monitoring and alerting toolkit that will receive telemetry data from the collector

 *Jaeger and Zipkin offer similar functionality, and it is not necessary to run both.
 The intent is to give you different examples of backend services.*